 Client must designate and provide Truv with the particular permissible purpose for which the employment report is being obtained and certify that the employment report will not be used for any other purpose.

-Client is also required by the FCRA to notify employees when adverse action is taken based in whole or in part on any information in the employment report.
+Client is also required by the FCRA to notify employees or Consumers when adverse action is taken based in whole or in part on any information in the employment report.
 Adverse action includes all business, credit, insurance and employment actions that have an adverse or unfavorable impact on the employee, such as denying a loan, denying or canceling credit insurance, or denying employment or promotion.
 Adverse action also includes denying an apartment lease application based on the employment report.
+If Client receives a complaint from a Consumer or employee about any inaccuracy in any verification information provided by Truv hereunder, Client will promptly notify Truv.
+In this event, Truv will investigate the inaccuracy using an FCRA-compliant investigatory process.
+Client acknowledges and agrees that Truv is solely sharing permissible information and Client’s sole and exclusive remedy for any inaccuracy in the Consumer’s verification shall be subject to the applicable FCRA provisions and the terms of this Agreement.

 FCRA also requires that we provide to Client as a user of a consumer report a prescribed notice on the FCRA responsibilities of users of consumer reports.
-The Notice to Users is attached to this Agreement and provided to Client with each employment report you receive, furthermore, Client acknowledges and agrees that to comply with these additional requirements. - modify or create derivative works of the Products or Documentation, in whole or in part;
+The Notice to Users is attached to this Agreement and provided to Client with each employment report you receive, furthermore, Client acknowledges and agrees that it must not, and must not permit or authorize any third party, including any authorized user under its employ, to directly or indirectly:

 4.3 Access Suspension.
 Truv shall have the sole right to suspend any part of the Products, using commercially reasonable efforts under the circumstances to provide Client with notice and an opportunity to remedy such violation or threat prior to any such suspension, if Truv reasonably determines that: